PavelKisliak/BitSerializer/README.md

 - Artsiom Marozau for developing an archive with support YAML.
 - Andrey Mazhyrau for help with cmake scripts, fix GCC and Linux related issues.
 - Alexander Stepaniuk for support and participation in technical discussions.
-- Evgeniy Gorbachov.
+- Evgeniy Gorbachov for help with implementation STD types serialization.
+- Mateusz Pusz for code review and useful advices.

 License
 ----
-MIT, Copyright (C) 2018-2020 by Pavel Kisliak
+MIT, Copyright (C) 2018-2021 by Pavel Kisliak